HappyKuro/docker-idrac7/README.md

 # docker-idrac7

-This repository now includes a Dockerized iDRAC7 console image modeled after [`DomiStyle/docker-idrac6`](https://github.com/DomiStyle/docker-idrac6), plus the original Windows helper app under [`IdracVirtualConsoleViewer.App`](./IdracVirtualConsoleViewer.App).
+This repository contains a Dockerized iDRAC7 console image modeled after [`DomiStyle/docker-idrac6`](https://github.com/DomiStyle/docker-idrac6).

 The container follows the same pattern as the iDRAC6 project: